Investment Flow Chart Analysis - 09-16-2022

-The methods described below borrow heavily upon the lessons learned from Ernie Zahn, Ralph Hansmann and William T. Golden at Cornell, Linder & Co. during my time on Wall Street in the 1960’s utilizing fundamental research including Point & Figure charting.
+The methods described below borrow heavily upon the lessons learned from Ernie Zahn, Ralph Hansmann and William T. Golden at Cornell, Linder & Co. & Ben Graham during my time on Wall Street in the 1960ís utilizing fundamental research including Point & Figure charting.

-Since then, I have incorporated ideas from William O’Neil’s CANSLIM methodology, Ian Woodard and High Growth Stocks as well as Stock Charts.
+Since then, I have incorporated ideas from William OíNeilís CANSLIM methodology, Ian Woodard and High Growth Stocks as well as Stock Charts.

-As can be seen in the above charts of the NASDAQ and the S&P 500, the two indices are above both the 50- and 200-day simple moving average lines, so the presumption is that the market is in a longer-term positive trend.
+As can be seen in the above charts of the NASDAQ and the S&P 500, the two indices are below both the 20- and 50-day simple moving average lines, so the presumption is that the market is in a longer-term negative trend.† However, in both cases, the past six weeks have seen the moving average lines attempt to build a base from which a rally might occur.
+However, during the past week, the market failed to move aboutthe 50-day average ... a significant failure.

 So now the question is whether to: